gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 his way through to the open country, with the loss of only one of his followers; Meyler distinguishing himself with his usual bravery.

-## Chapter XXVII: The description of the earl.
+## Chapter XXVII: The description of the earl

 As to the earl's portrait, his complexion was somewhat ruddy, and his skin freckled; he had grey eyes, feminine features, a weak voice, and short neck.
 Far the rest, he was tall in stature, and a man of